facundoolano/rpg-cli/README.md

 Features:

+* Character stats and leveling system.
 * Automatic turn-based combat.
+* Item and equipment support.
 * 15+ enemy classes.
-* Character stats and leveling system.
-* Basic item and equipment support.
 * Permadeath with item recovering.
 * Run and bribe to escape battles.